tkrisztian95/Netflix_picture-in-picutre_control_btn_chromeExt/readme.md

 ## Description
 I decided to make this extension because I missed this control button so much.
 After I started the work I had to realize there is a solution already by the Google's official PIP extension.
 [Picture-in-picture extension (by Google):](https://chrome.google.com/webstore/detail/picture-in-picture-extens/hkgfoiooedgoejojocmhlaklaeopbecg)

 But!
-I still wanted that control button to seen on the Netflix's video player control bar so I continued the work.
+I still wanted that control button to be there on the Netflix's video player control bar so I did not give up the extra work.

 ![Screenshot](resources/Capture.PNG)